peterhajas/peterhajas.com/site/blog/declarative_home_automation.md

     blueprint:
       name: Binary Sensor to Entity
-      description: Tie a binary sensor (likely from a template) to a entity state
+      description: Tie a binary sensor (likely from a template) to an entity state
       domain: automation
       input:
         source_sensor: